 The teaching of the martial art of Ki Aikido began in Boulder, Colorado in 1977, when Koichi Kashiwaya Sensei founded our parent martial arts organization, Rocky Mountain Ki Society (RMKS).
 Twenty years later, the Boulder and Denver dojos were combined and moved to form a new home in Westminster, Colorado, which now serves as the official Headquarters of RMKS.

-In 1999, primarily to relieve the long, slow, rush-hour commute to the Westminster dojo, Abel Villacorta Sensei formed Boulder Ki Aikido.
-Thus, the tradition of disseminating the principles and graceful martial art of Shin Shin Toitsu Aikido continues to thrive in Boulder.
+In 1999, with the blessing and encouragement of both Russell Smith and Kashiwaya Sensei, Abel Villacorta Sensei formed Boulder Ki Aikido.
+Thus, today, the tradition of disseminating the principles and graceful martial art of Shin Shin Toitsu Aikido continues to thrive in Boulder.

 Boulder Ki Aikido Instructors

-Husband, father of three, business consultant in the fields of branding, marketing, design, and a serial entrepreneur, Peruvian-born Villacorta Sensei, has been teaching and sharing the application of mind-body coordination principles, on and off the mat, since 1995.
+Husband, father of three, business professional in the fields of branding, marketing, design, and entrepreneur, Peruvian-born Villacorta Sensei, has been teaching and sharing the application of mind-body coordination principles, on and off the mat, since 1995.

 He began his practice of Shin Shin Toitsu Aikido in the spring of 1993, under the tutelage of Russell Smith Sensei (5th dan), while attending Colorado State University in Fort Collins.